Association between treatment for erectile dysfunction and death or cardiovascular outcomes after myocardial infarction

 Definitions

-Comorbidities at baseline were retrieved from the Swedish Patient Register and defined as a discharge diagnosis in the primary position before the index-date, except for active cancer which was defined as a diagnosis under the section C in international classification of disease version 10 during the 2 years preceding the index-date, and diabetes which was defined as on-going medication with any hypoglycemic agent.
-On-going medication was defined as at least two dispensed medications during the year preceding the index-date.
+Comorbidities at baseline were retrieved from the Swedish Patient Register and defined as a discharge diagnosis in the primary position before the index date, except for active cancer which was defined as a diagnosis under the section C in International Classification of Disease version 10 during the 2 years preceding the index date, and diabetes which was defined as ongoing medication with any hypoglycaemic agent.
+Ongoing medication was defined as at least two dispensed medications during the year preceding the index date.

 Outcomes and follow-up